 - All consultations are carried out in private, clean, air-conditioned rooms.

 - We are available for appointments when you need us!
-Appointment times are available as early as 7am and as late as 8:30pm so we will always fit in around your schedule.
+Appointment times are available as early as 7am and as late as 8:30pm, 7 days a week so we will always fit in around your schedule.